Explores sites connected to Tom Petty in his childhood hometown of Gainesville and throughout Florida.

 "Great job on the trail map."

-"What a beautiful thing you've done for Gainesville (and the world)!" wrote Tedi Swift.
+"What a beautiful thing you've done for Gainesville (and the world)! ...
+What a great site you've made!
+Kudos to you, very well done!
+We all thank you," wrote Tedi Swift.

 "Can’t thank you enough for putting this trail together.
 Was in Gainesville over the weekend and followed part of the trail," wrote Brenda Jury-Hamilton.